-Working attire - sales staff
+Uniforms - sales staff

-8. The employer shall furnish permanently employed sales staff with serviceable working attire.
+8. The employer shall furnish permanently employed sales staff with serviceable uniforms unless a different arrangement is agreed in the workplace (in accordance with section 23).

 The employer shall look after the uniform unless otherwise agreed with the employee for extra remuneration.